-After loop one/two/three for events as per SR's, competitors will enter the compulsory 30-minute DSP service stop.
+a) After stage one/two/three for events as per SR's, competitors will enter the compulsory 30-minute DSP service stop.
 The service time will start from the flying finish time as entered on the Time Card.
-The Time Control will double up as the DSP-in Time Control.
-Should this be preceded by a Decontrol section, the Decontrol End will double up as the DSP-in Time Control.
-Should Flying finish be more than three (3) minutes away from DSP, time could be extended.
+The Flying Finish Time Control will double up as the DSP-in Time Control.
+Should this be preceded by a Decontrol section, the Decontrol end will double up as the DSP-in Time Control.
+Should the Flying finish be more than three (3) minutes away from DSP, the time could be extended by the CoC.
 The service allowance ends at the DSP-out Time Control.
 For all races, competitors will exit DSP on the exit time indicated on the timecard.
-Late exit time out of DSP will be added to loop two/three/four race time.
+Late exit time out of DSP will be included in stage two/three/four race time.
 No compensation for late out of DSP.
 The DSP-out Time Control may also double up as the loop two/three/four start control.

-In the case of a neutral zone section to the start of loop two/three/four, the competitor will leave the DSP exit on the allocated DSP exit time and drive to the loop start control to start on the allocated loop start time.
-The RallySafe clock will start at the competitor's allocated start time at the loop start.
+b) In the case of a decontrol section to the start of stage two/three/four, the competitor will leave the DSP exit on the allocated DSP exit time (timecard) and drive to the stage start control to start on the allocated stage start time.
+The RallySafe clock will start at the competitor's allocated start time at the stage start.
 No compensation for lateness.
 Speed limits to be observed.
-Refer SSR 318 A [ii] a).

-The DSP layout map will indicate the traffic flow direction which must be strictly adhered to.
+Refer SSR 318 A [ii] a) and 303 [v] c) The DSP layout map will indicate the traffic flow direction which must be strictly adhered to.
 For contravening competitor traffic flow direction in DSP.
 Refer SSR 318 A [iii] d).